 The manager also wasn't sure who put up the boulders, nor how successful they've been.
 The homeless encampments are mostly there during the night, he said, while he only arrives at work in the morning.

-311 data reveals that about 300 reports for homeless encampments on that stretch of Clinton Park were filed since the beginning of the year, as well as about 200 requests for street and sidewalk cleaning.
+311 data reveals that since the beginning of the year, about 300 reports of homeless encampments have been filed for the unit block of Clinton Park.
+Another 200 requests for street and sidewalk cleaning have also been filed there.
 Most requests were filed in the morning, according to city data.

-That compares to about 140 reports for encampments and 200 street and sidewalk cleaning requests in 2018.
+By comparison, Clinton Park received about 140 reports of encampments and 200 requests for street and sidewalk cleaning in 2018.
 In 2017, only about 80 reports for encampments and 160 street and sidewalk cleaning requests were filed.

-Police incident reports for this year show one forcible entry into a building and one burglary including unlawful entry into an apartment house since January.
-The reports do not indicate if there was a connection with homeless encampments.
+Police incident reports for 2019 show one forcible entry into a building and one burglary, including unlawful entry into an apartment house.
+The related police reports do not indicate if the crimes were connected with homeless encampments.